-The GPIO Demo module hardware and schematics are under Creative Commons CC BY-NC-SA 3.0 License.
-You can produce your own original or modified version of the GPIO Demo module but you cannot sell them without our consent, even without profit.
+The GPIO Demo module hardware and schematics are under Creative Commons CC BY-SA 3.0 License.
+You can produce your own original or modified version of the GPIO Demo module, and use it however you want, even sell it for profit.